hwinther/wsh-pve/README.md

 WSH Proxmox Virtualization Environment patches

+## Getting started

+To get started continue to the [setup guide](https://debian.wshosting.no/guides/setup/)

 ## Build

 Run `make build-containers` to build the PVE build image which creates debian packages from the submodules and the djgpp build image which is used to build windows drivers.